 conf/broker.conf or specify a non-default location for the configuration:

-How often you trigger compaction will vary widely based on the use case.
-If you want a compacted topic to be extremely speedy on read, then you should run compaction fairly frequently.
+The frequency to trigger topic compaction varies widely based on use cases.
+If you want a compacted topic to be extremely speedy on read, then you need to run compaction fairly frequently.

 Pulsar consumers and readers need to be configured to read from compacted topics.
-The sections below show you how to enable compacted topic reads for Pulsar's language clients.
-If the
+The section below introduces how to enable compacted topic reads for Java clients.

 readCompacted parameter must be set to

 true.
 Here's an example consumer for a compacted topic: